tagion/tagion/src/bin-wave/README.md

 ```
 --tmp
 ```
-Set temporary directory for network, */tmp/* by default, TODO, where use
+Set temporary directory for network, */tmp/* by default, used for temporary files

 ## Use Cases